-10.5.2 No Significant Fault or Negligence
+10.5.2 Application of No Significant Fault or Negligence beyond the Application of Article 10.5.1

-If a Driver or other Person establishes in an individual case that he or she bears No significant Fault or Negligence, then the period of Ineligibility may be reduced, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
-If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this section may be no less than 8 years.
-When a Prohibited Substance or its Markers or Metabolites is detected in a Driver's Sample in violation of Article 2.1 (Presence of Prohibited Substance or its Metabolites or Markers), the Driver must also establish how the Prohibited Substance entered his or her system in order to have the period of Ineligibility reduced.
+If a Driver or other Person establishes in an individual case where Article 10.5.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 10.6, the otherwise applicable period of Ineligibility may be reduced based on the Driver or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
+If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this Article may be no less than eight years.